DevaLee/cocoapods-binary-bel/README.md

 end
 ```

-- Add `plugin 'cocoapods-binary'` in the head of Podfile
+- Add `plugin 'cocoapods-binary-bel'` in the head of Podfile
 - Add `:binary => true` as a option of one specific pod, or add `all_binary!` before all targets, which makes all pods binaries.
 - pod install, and that's all

 **Note**: cocoapods-binary require `use_frameworks!`.
 If your worry about the boot time and other problems introduced by dynamic framework, static framework is a good choice.
 Another [plugin](https://github.com/leavez/cocoapods-static-swift-framework) made by me to make all pods static frameworks is recommended.